Chart Color Schemes

 AreaSearch assessment of residential approval activity sees Carina among the top 30% of areas assessed nationwide

-Carina has averaged approximately 87 new dwelling approvals annually over the past five financial years, totalling 437 homes.
-As of FY-26, 42 approvals have been recorded.
-On average, 1.9 people moved to the area per dwelling built between FY-21 and FY-25, indicating balanced supply and demand with stable market conditions.
-However, this has intensified to 4.9 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply.
-New homes are being constructed at an average value of $266,000, aligning with regional patterns.
+Carina averaged approximately 87 new dwelling approvals annually over the past five financial years, totalling 437 homes.
+As of FY26, 47 approvals have been recorded.
+Between FY21 and FY25, an average of 1.9 people moved to the area per dwelling built.
+However, this figure increased to 4.9 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply.
+The average expected construction cost value for new homes is $266,000, aligning with regional patterns.

-Additionally, $18.3 million in commercial approvals have been registered this financial year, reflecting steady commercial investment activity.
-Compared to Greater Brisbane, Carina shows moderately higher development activity, 29.0% above the regional average per person over the five-year period, balancing buyer choice while supporting current property values.
-New building activity comprises 74.0% standalone homes and 26.0% townhouses or apartments, sustaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
+In FY26, $18.3 million in commercial approvals have been registered, indicating steady commercial investment activity.
+Compared to Greater Brisbane, Carina shows moderately higher development activity, with 29.0% above the regional average per person over the five-year period.
+New building activity comprises 74.0% standalone homes and 26.0% townhouses or apartments, sustaining the area's suburban identity.

 The location has approximately 207 people per dwelling approval, indicating an expanding market.
-Population forecasts project Carina will gain 1,469 residents by 2041.
+According to AreaSearch's latest quarterly estimate, Carina is forecasted to gain 1,469 residents by 2041.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development